-As of Jan 1,
+As of Ja nuary 31,

 2024 2023

-(in mil llions)
+(in mi llions)

 \$ 204.2 \$ 163.7

+\$ 2024 (in mi 2024 (in millions)

 Customers

 We calculate our total number of customers, which also includes customers of Couchbase Capella, at the end of each period.
 Each customer account that has an active subscription contract with us or with which we are negotiating a renewal contract at the end of a given period is included in the calculation of total customer count, and the Couchbase Capella customer count includes customers who have a subscription of Couchbase Capella.
 As of January 31, 2024, we had 196 Couchbase Capella customers.
 Each party with which we enter into a subscription contract is considered a unique customer and, in some cases, a single organization may be counted as more than one customer.
 Our customer count is subject to adjustments for acquisitions, consolidations, spin-offs and other market activity.
 We believe that our number of customers is an important indicator of the growth of our business and future revenue trends.